omec-project/sdcore-docs/index.rst

 =======

-The SD-Core project is a 4G/5G disaggregated mobile core optimized for public cloud deployment in concert with distributed edge clouds and is ideally suited for carrier and private enterprise 5G networks.
+The SD-Core project is a 4G/5G disaggregated mobile core optimized for public cloud deployment in concert with distributed edge clouds.
 It exposes standard 3GPP interfaces enabling use of SD-Core as a conventional mobile core.
 SD-Core is an integral component of Aether, ONF’s 5G Connected Edge platform for private mobile connectivity and edge cloud services.
 It can be rapidly deployed pre-integrated with Aether, as a standalone 5G/4G mobile core, or as control and dataplane (UPF) components integrated into custom designed solutions.
 This range of versatility makes the open source SD-Core platform ideally suited for the broadest range of use cases and deployment scenarios.

+SD-Core is ideally suited for

+- Small carrier
+- Private enterprise 4G/5G networks
+- Research community or Universities who wish to study/learn more on 3gpp 4G/5G

 Getting Started with SD-Core